artsandmetaphysics/goodlifeodyssey/dialogues/why-not-make-america-christian.md

 date: 2021-05-22
 ---

-Dijon:: I've been reading this book from the eighties for the last few weeks.
+Dijon:: I've been reading this book from the eighties.
 Our grandpa esteemed it highly, and it's still eerily relevant.
+He had sent copies to all his children, including to our dad.

 Aaron:: What is it about?

 Dijon:: It's about the causes and effects of moral relativism in America and, in particular, in our universities.

-Aaron:: Is there anything in particular you've been thinking about?

-Dijon:: Consider this question: If you know Christianity is true, wouldn't you want it established by congress as the state religion?
+I've been pondering a passage in the introduction for a couple of days.
+Consider this question: If you know Christianity is true, wouldn't you want it established by congress as the state religion?

 Aaron:: No---even if _you_ know it's true, other citizens may disagree.